 Martin narrowed down the timeline a bit more and gave a few more details in an interview with Entertainment Weekly.
 “It’s closer to 5,000 years,” he said.
 “Westeros is a very different place.
 There’s no King’s Landing.
 There’s no Iron Throne.
 There are no Targaryens — Valyria has hardly begun to rise yet with its dragons and the great empire that it built.”

 In July 2019, Entertainment Weekly interviewed Martin again.
-This go-round, he revealed five key facts about the forthcoming prequel series.
+This go-round, he revealed five key facts about the prequel series.
 The information Martin revealed ties directly to the plot, including what the sociopolitical structure of Westeros will look like, which characters to keep an eye on, which Game of Thrones character could return in a big way, and what familiar locations will be revisited.
 Martin’s reveals are:

 - There will be over 100 kingdoms in the prequel’s version of Westeros, making it feel more like the Wild West than a unified nation of only seven kingdoms.